nvms/wingman/README.md

 A UI is included for preset management.

 Modes enhance the prompt and preset management experience.
 A mode is a collection of presets and prompts.
-Built-in modes are "Programming", "Creative writing", and "Technical writing".
+Three built-in modes are provided as examples: "Programming", "Creative writing", and "Technical writing", but you are encouraged to create your own.

 Modes can have presets assigned to them.
 Here's why this is useful: